snok/install-poetry/README.md

         coverage report
     ```

-   With a remote VENV you can bypass the VENV activation and
-   do something like this instead:
+   With a remote VENV do something like this instead:

     ```yaml
     - name: Install django ${{ matrix.django-version }}